Mighty Ships, Brave Men: Oklahoma, Utah And Arizona

 Gideon D. Asche

 A few years back, maybe 35 or so, I was sent back to the U.S. on a recruiting trip.
-To my delight one of the prospects was a Marine stationed at Pearl.
+To my delight, one of the prospects was a Marine stationed at Pearl Harbor meaning I was going to spend time on the beach.

 Heiney, my partner and best friend, was scheduled to go with me.
-My parents kept a condo in Waikiki on Tusitalia overlooking the Ala Wai Canal so we had a private place to stay – there was no doubt this trip would be a good time.
+My parents kept a condo on Tusitalia, overlooking the Ala Wai Canal, in Waikiki.
+We had a private place to stay – there was no doubt this trip would be a good time.

 The phone rang within an hour of arriving at the condo and we were invited to a BBQ out on Ford Island.
 An old family friend kept the keys to my parent’s condo, so I knew there would be an obligation to visit with her and her husband at least once while on the island.